 Information Privacy Law must be taken on a graded basis to receive the Certificate.

-2. Completion of the Summer Information Privacy Institute (6 credits, 2 of which must be for Global Privacy Law)
+2. Completion of the Summer Information Privacy Institute (6 credits, 2 of which must be in Global Privacy Law)

 3. Completion of the Introduction to U.S. Law course (required for all foreign LL.M. students):